Nord Stream 2: US announces more sanctions over pipeline | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The penalties do not target the main company finishing the project but rather a shipping company and two vessels.
+The penalties do not target the main company finishing the project but rather a Russian-linked shipping company and vessel.
 The US fears the project could give Russia added influence in Europe.

 The gas pipeline between Germany and Russia has been completed — but German officials have blocked its certification process